-- Please change the file name for each photo into the following form: the season, followed by surname and first name and then a number 1 or 2.: e.g. If John Smith submits photos for this summer competition, the file names would be:
+- Please change the file name for each photo into the following form: the season, followed by surname and first name and then a number 1 or 2.: e.g. If John Smith submits photos for this autumn competition, the file names would be:

 - Photos must be without a signature, watermark or date/time on the photo.

 - Each photo needs to be between 2 and 10 MBs

 - Photos should be sent to email@example.com and either attached to a single email, or sent using the free site Wetransfer: https://wetransfer.com/

 - Entrants should include their first and second names and telephone number on the email or in the We Transfer message box.

 - Please do not zip your files